dssg-berlin/web-tracking-analytics/README.md

 - [ ] What are the loading speeds?

 ### Group 4) Actions/Conversions
-- [ ] Is the recent tracking sufficient/fitting the purpose?
 - [ ] What is the conversion rate (conversions/visitors)?
 - [ ] What are the most common conversion paths?
-- [ ] What is the average number of visits required before a visitor converts?
+- [ ] What is the average number of visits/steps required before a visitor converts?
+- [ ] Is the recent tracking sufficient/fitting the purpose?
+Define possible Goals and check if the data contains the corresponding information.

 ### Collaboration
 * Working locally